Free Website Content - Choose A Domain

 Domain names should be easy to verbalize.

-Often in conversations, similar sounds are difficult to
+Often in conversations, similar sounds are difficult

-discern.
-Select a domain name that is clear and easy to
+to discern.
+Select a domain name that is clear and easy

-understand without having to repeat it.
+to understand without having to repeat it.

 3. Easy To Spell

 Select a domain that is easy to spell.
-Certain

-and easy to spell.
+that is intuitive and easy to spell.

 4. Keep It Brief

-Shorter domains are easy to remember, so if
+Shorter domains are easy to remember,

-may consist of letters, numbers, and hyphens.
-If you decide
+characters, and may consist of letters, numbers, and

-on a hyphenated domain name, be sure to articulate it so
+hyphens.
+If you decide on a hyphenated domain name,

-that it is easily understood.
+be sure to articulate it so that it is easily understood.

 5. More Than One

-Domains are reasonably inexpensive, so register
+Domains are reasonably inexpensive, so

-misspellings, plurals, or that alleviate any confusion.
+that use common misspellings, plurals, or that alleviate

-This way you will be sure to capture all of your traffic.
+any confusion.
+This way you will be sure to capture

 6. Extend It

-Protect your brand by purchasing common extensions
+Protect your brand by purchasing common

-for your domain (ie. .net, .org, etc).
-And consider purchasing
+extensions for your domain (ie. .net, .org, etc).
+And

-country extensions if you sell globally (ie. .uk, .au, .fr,
+consider purchasing country extensions if you sell globally

 7. Written Form

-The written form of the domain should be
+The written form of the domain should

-cannot be misinterpreted.
+form cannot be misinterpreted.

 8. Make It Memorable.